GoogleCloudPlatform/datashare-toolkit/README.md

 - _Make it easy for data publishers to grant permissioned access for existing GCP consumers of their datasets_

 Commercial data publishing models rely on entitlements to grant access permission to licensed consuners.
 For large data publishers, their electronic entitlements solution may be entirely bespoke.
-BQDS provides a simple solution for controlling access to data by using GCP's native access control mechanism combined with BigQuery authorized views and Publisher-defined groupings.
+CDS provides a simple solution for controlling access to data by using GCP's native access control mechanism combined with BigQuery authorized views and Publisher-defined groupings.

 - _Favor instrumenting the solution's configuration via convention_